trivigy/discord-resource/README.md

 - `channel` (_string_): Specifies which channel to post the message in.
 The bot must have permissions authorized to send_messages for the specific channel.
 The channel id needs to be provided as a snowflake number in quotes (_string_)
 - `channel_file` (_string_): Specifies which channel to post the message in.
 The bot must have permissions authorized to send_messages for the specific channel.
 The channel id needs to be provided as a snowflake number in quotes (_string_)
-- `color` (_int_): Indicates what color the embed should be marked with.
-If no color is specified black will be used.
-(Not sure how to pass hex values via concourse so just look up the hex value and calculate what integer it is.)
-- `color_file` (_string_): Indicates what color the embed should be marked with.
-If no color is specified black will be used.
-(Not sure how to pass hex values via concourse so just look up the hex value and calculate what integer it is.)
 - `title` (_string)_: Any text wanted to ultimately appear on the page as the title of the message.
 - `title_file` (_string_): Path to file containing the text wanted to ultimately appear on the page as the title of the message.
 - `message` (_string_): The text that will be inside the body of the message.